Henry Dundas, 1st Viscount Melville: Key positions in government

 Dundas also presided over a crisis in Britain's most important possession, the Colony of Jamaica.
 General George Walpole secured the surrender of the Jamaican Maroons of Cudjoe's Town (Trelawny Town), on condition they would not be transported off the island.
 The governor of Jamaica, Alexander Lindsay, 6th Earl of Balcarres, used a contrived breach of treaty as a pretext to deport most of the Trelawny Town Maroons to Nova Scotia.
 Walpole was disgusted with the governor's actions, pointing out that he had given the Maroons his word that they would not be transported off the island.
 Walpole resigned his commission, and went back to England, where he became an MP and protested in vain in the House of Commons how Balcarres had behaved in a duplicitous and dishonest way with the Maroons.
 Dundas sided with Balcarres in the dispute, and turned down Walpole's requests to get the Maroons returned to Jamaica.

 Dundas was a vigorous advocate of a strong British presence in the Mediterranean.
 He promptly met the challenge of Napoleon's attack on Egypt with actions which were vigorous and pivotal.
 While he did not prevent the French landing, he did play a key role in defeating it, thus enhancing British security in India.

 From about 1798 on he pleaded frequently to be allowed to resign from his offices on health grounds, but Pitt, who relied on him greatly, refused even to consider it.
+He was appointed Keeper of the Privy Seal of Scotland in 1800.
 Pitt's ministry left office in 1801.
 In 1802, Dundas was elevated to the Peerage of the United Kingdom as Viscount Melville and Baron Dunira, of Dunira in Perthshire.
 When Pitt returned to power in 1804, Dundas again entered office as First Lord of the Admiralty.
 Suspicion had arisen, however, as to the financial management of the Admiralty, of which Dundas had been treasurer between 1782 and 1800.